abacusorg/AbacusSummit/docs/cosmologies.rst

 There are various sets of cosmologies in this list:

 - The primary cosmology (c000) is a Planck2018 LCDM version, specifically the mean of base_plikHM_TTTEEE_lowl_lowE_lensing.
   This cosmology has 25 base boxes, plus other mass resolution options.
+Planck, and AbacusSummit, include a massive neutrino in this cosmology.
 - c009 is the same cosmology, but with massless neutrinos, at fixed omega_cb, H0, and sigma_cb.
   c019 and c020 have two and zero 60 meV neutrino species, at fixed omega_cb, theta_CMB, and sigma_cb.
 - There are 4 secondary cosmologies (c001-4), each with 6 base boxes.
 There is a low-omega_c choice based on WMAP7,